svalinn/ALARA/sample/readme.md

 * each of which has a mixture of materials
 * with those materials defined in the provided material library

-The neutron flux is read fro the `fluxin1` file and not scaled.
+The neutron flux is read from the `fluxin1` file and not scaled.

 There is a single 1 year long pulse.